 Aggregate Rating Schema Markup

 According to a recent internet marketing study, the CTR of a position 2 ranking was about half that of a number 1 ranking.
-This can be almost flipped on its head, with the simple addition of Aggregate Rating schema data; which displays stars on your Google snippet.
+This can be almost flipped on its head, with the simple addition of Aggregate Rating schema data; which will show stars on Google search snippets.

-As well as your basic Website, Organisation and Local Business schema markup, you can just as easily add your Aggregate Rating schema markup; which will in turn provide the code for the stars to show on your Google snippet.
+As well as your basic Website, Organisation and Local Business schema markup, you can just as easily add your Aggregate Rating schema markup for products; which will in turn provide the correct markup for the stars to show on your Google organic search results snippet.

 If you’re running WordPress CMS, adding schema markup to your website couldn’t be simpler.
 There are several WordPress plugins that offer this function.
 Here are the ones that will work in most, if not all scenarios:

-Once set up correctly, this WordPress plugin will allow you to simply add new reviews with 5 star ratings to the backend; and they will be shown as your aggregate rating in Google rich snippets on search results.
+Once set up correctly, this WordPress plugin will allow you to simply add new reviews with 5 star ratings using forms or you can import them; and they will be shown as your aggregate rating in Google rich snippets on search results.
 Be sure to include the aggregate snippet shortcode in every page that you want the star rating to appear for and you’re all set.